xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 ```

 #### Processing

+@important Since xkbcommon 1.9.0 the included files are processed in *isolation*
+and are not affected by the parent file (e.g. defaults), except for the virtual
+modifiers indexes.

+@important Since xkbcommon 1.9.0 local merge modes are *not* propagated outside
+the section scope, i.e. an included file does not leaks its local merge modes to
+its parent.

 The statement is processed as follow:
 1. Set PARENT as the current [section] containing the include statement.